kurtosis-tech/kardinal-playground/README.md

 4. 🔧 Create a second and more complex dev flow:

    Now our demo website is preparing for a big sale, we need to add a new feature to both the backend and the frontend to handle the new sale.
 This feature is contained into 2 images: `frontend` and `productcatalogservice`.
-   We can rely on support for multiple services to coordinate the deployment in a sigle flow.
+   We can rely on support for multiple services to coordinate the deployment in a single flow.
 Using the flag `-s`, we can include multiple services and images:

    ```bash
    kardinal flow create frontend kurtosistech/frontend:demo-on-sale -s productcatalogservice=kurtosistech/productcatalogservice:demo-on-sale